Joined: 16 Oct 2010

 And if dd-wrt mini is too mini for that maxi approach, file under "things to think about for the next main-router upgrade someday"!

 Good luck with this and the dd-wrt learning curve in general.
 It can be quite a project to come up on all the angles involved in getting the setup you really want.

-VLANs, multiple VAPs, NAS, client-mode travel router, OpenVPN client/PBR (AirVPN), wireguard/PBR (AzireVPN), two DNSCrypt servers (incl Quad9) routed through OpenVPN.
+VLANs, VAPs, NAS, client-mode travel router, OpenVPN client (AirVPN), DDNS, wireguard servers, wireguard clients (AzireVPN), two DNSCrypt DNS providers (incl Quad9) via OpenVPN/wireguard clients.